MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/get-started/setup-ide/index.md

 ---
-title: Setting up an IDE to use Xbox Live
+title: Setting up an IDE
 description: Setting up an IDE to use the Xbox Live SDK, for your target platforms.
 layout: LandingPage
 ms.date: 02/08/2019